MutsFM/computercraft/elevator-inc/README.md

 **NOTE:** In the original design, touchscreen programmes for up to 10 floors display all available floors on the screen.
 Touchscreen programmes for more than 10 floors use multiple pages to display all floors.
 In the numpad design, a maximum of 25 floors is displayed at one page, with the possiblity to display more than 25 floors by using multiple pages.

 ### Cart Dispenser Computer
-The cart dispenser computer requires a cart dispenser placed at the back of if, with its opening faceing towards the tracks.
+The cart dispenser computer requires a cart dispenser placed at the back of if, with its opening facing the tracks.
 A booster track, powered by redstone, is required to be placed on the first track from the cart dispener.
 (The two additional tracks as pictured in the image above are not required, merely the booster track.)

 On your cart dispenser computer, you need to install the startup-d and cart dispenser programmes.
 You need to title the startup-d programme as `startup`.
 You need to fill the cart dispenser with minecarts.
-You need to connect the cart dispenser computer with a wired modem and cables to your elevator system.
+You need to connect the cart dispenser computer with a wired modem and networking cables to your elevator system.

 ### Additional Tips
 The quickest way to build a lot of floors is to use worldedit.
 Build one floor, and subsequently copy and paste additional floors above or below it. **NOTE:** One small drawback however is that Minecraft copies the computers rather then replacing them with new computers; said differently, the copied computers are copies of the original floor's computer and are therefore not assigned a unique computerID.
-This means that all computers in your system use the same programme files, making it impossible to assign different floors. **You therefore always need to place new computers in case you use worldedit to copy and paste your floors.** Nevertheless, replacing only the computers is still significantly quicker than building all floors.
+This means that all computers in your elavator system use the same folder on your pc, making it impossible to assign different floors, as they require a separate folder for each computer in Minecraft. **You therefore always need to replace the computers with new computers in case you use worldedit to copy and paste your floors.** Nevertheless, replacing the computers is still significantly quicker than building all floors from scratch.

 The quickest way to get the programmes in this repository on your computercraft computers depends on whether you have access to the world's save files.